Governors

 Previously a member of the Finance Committee and Chair of the Girls’ Voices Programme, Paula is our Chair of Governors and can be contacted on chair@spcs.london.sch.uk

-The Very Rev Andrew Tremlett, is the Vice Chair of Governors.
+The Very Rev Andrew Tremlett, is the Acting Chair of Governors.
 He joined the Cathedral in September 2022, and was previously the Dean of Durham Cathedral.
 He has extensive experience in supporting the work of schools, and in Cathedral foundations, St Paul’s being his fifth Cathedral.

 Paula Jefferson, Lead Governor for safeguarding